giopogg/jtdm/README.md

 ## About the method

-The package jtdm implements the method described in Poggiato et al., in prep.
-Joint models and predictions of community traits.
-The code for producing the results in this paper is available under the subfolder publications in this repo.
+The package jtdm implements the method described in Poggiato et al. (2023) <doi:10.1111/geb.13706>.
+The code for producing the results of the paper is available in the subfolder publications in this repo.

 ## Installing the R package